25TFM-NBOMe: Pharmacodynamics

 25TFM-NBOMe acts as a potent partial agonist for the serotonin 5-HT_{2A} receptor, though its relative potency is disputed, with some studies finding it to be of lower potency than 25I-NBOMe, while others show it to be of similar or higher potency, possibly because of differences in the assay used.

+Chemistry

+Analogues

+Analogues of 25TFM-NBOMe include 2C-TFM, DOTFM, and TFMFly (DOTFM-FLY), among others.

 History

 25TFM-NBOMe was first described in the scientific literature by Ralf Heim and colleagues at the Free University of Berlin by 2000.